Posts

 Applications Using Interface Wireless Telemetry System Solutions

-Aerospace: Wireless options are preferred for large projects like require careful movement and testing of aircraft, components and systems.
+Aerospace: Wireless options are preferred for large projects that require careful movement and testing of aircraft, components, and systems.
 Providing flexibility in real-time data without the cable is a huge benefit.
 See these WTS solutions for Aircraft Engine Hoist and Airplane Jacking System

 Industrial Automation: Load cells with wireless telemetry are commonly used in industrial environments for weighing large objects, such as in material handling, manufacturing, and logistics.
 Check out IoT Lifting Heavy Objects.

-Medical and Healthcare: Wireless medical telemetry systems are used for patient monitoring, such as in wearable health devices.
+Medical and Healthcare: Wireless medical telemetry systems, such as wearable health devices, are used for patient monitoring.
 In medical settings, wireless load cells are used in patient lifts and hospital beds to monitor patient weight and movement.
 Learn more in our Patient Hoyer Lift application.

-Agriculture: The agriculture industry uses WTS for monitoring crop management programs and measuring the weight of produce, animal feed, or livestock.
+Agriculture: The agriculture industry uses WTS to monitor crop management programs and measure the weight of produce, animal feed, or livestock.
 Check out this use case: WTS Equine Bridle Tension System App Note.

-Energy: The energy industry utilizes wireless load cells and telemetry products for remote monitoring of oil wells, pipelines, and storage facilities.
+Energy: The energy industry utilizes wireless load cells and telemetry products to remotely monitor oil wells, pipelines, and storage facilities.
 Check out Tank Weighing and Center of Gravity

-Infrastructure: Civil engineers use WTS for assessing the health and integrity of structures like bridges and dams.
-Monitoring loads on structures like bridges and cranes to ensure safety and structural integrity.
+Infrastructure: Civil engineers use WTS to assess the health and integrity of structures like bridges and dams.
+Monitoring loads on bridges and cranes to ensure safety and structural integrity.
 Check out Road Bridge Lift Monitoring.

 Manufacturing: There are many examples of manufacturing WTS use cases.
 Wireless load cells are being used to monitor the weight of products as they move through the production line.
-This information can be used to ensure that products are meeting quality standards, and to identify any potential problems early on by fully utilizing the wireless telemetry capabilities.
+This information can be used to ensure that products meet quality standards and identify any potential problems early on by fully utilizing the wireless telemetry capabilities.

-Transportation: In the transportation industry, wireless load cells are being used to monitor the weight of cargo on trucks and trains to ensure that loads are not overloaded, and to comply with regulations.
+Transportation: In the transportation industry, wireless load cells are being used to monitor cargo weight on trucks and trains to ensure that loads are not overloaded and to comply with regulations.
 Read IoT Waste Management Container Weighing.

-Automotive: The industry utilizes a number of machines and systems to test components used in the making of automobiles.
+Automotive: The industry utilizes several machines and systems to test components used in the making of automobiles.
 Read how WTS is used in this brake testing application: WTS Brake Pedal Force Testing.

-Entertainment: Protecting the artists, equipment and attendees is top of mind for all venues.
-Wireless systems are used to monitor environmental conditions, rigging, display mounts and more.
-Read Multi Stage Load Monitoring.
+Entertainment: Protecting the artists, equipment, and attendees is top of mind for all venues.
+Wireless systems monitor environmental conditions, rigging, display mounts, and more.
+Read Multi-Stage Load Monitoring.

 Integrating load cells with wireless telemetry systems provides a convenient and efficient way to monitor force or weight data remotely, allowing for real-time data analysis and enhancing the automation and safety of various processes.

 If you are looking for a reliable and accurate wireless telemetry system, the Interface WTS is a great option.
-It is a powerful and versatile system that can be used in a wide variety of applications. and industry use cases.
+It is a powerful and versatile system that can be used in various applications. and industry use cases.

 Force Measurement Enables Precision Drone Aerial Displays